RunesRepoHub/Windows-Auto-Installer/README.md

 -> You have to manuelly download WordMat and put it into the Exe folder and rename it to "WordMat"

+-> You have to manuelly download Papercut and put it into the Exe folder and rename it to "Papercut.exe"

+-> You have to manuelly download AppWriter and put it into the Exe folder and rename it to "AppWriter.exe"

 * Unzip on the desktop (The only way it will work for now)
 * Open the folder on the desktop
 * Run the WAI.bat